edoardocattapan/ardo.github.io/_posts/2020-02-03-the-real-positivity.md

 What is better than hope or help is **acceptance and gratitude**.

-If you put on blinders to stop seeing the past and the present, your conscious experience has no other place to go to fill its contents than the present moment.
+If you put on blinders to stop seeing the past and the future, your conscious experience has no other place to go to fill its contents than the present moment.
 You start actually opening your eyes to *everything*, because all the details and opportunities have been in front of you the whole time: you just can see everything more clearly now, the whole time.

 Things are what they are, and that is fine - actually, it could not be better.